 For a commercial or multi-family property, DSCR is calculated by dividing the annual Net Operating Income (NOI) by the annual debt service (same thing as the annual PITIA).
-The formula for commercial property DSCR is:

 For example, if a property generates a Net Operating Income of $100,000 annually and its annual debt service is $81,783, the equation would like this: